fkarg/fkarg.github.io/staged/longtermplans.md

 If you are familiar with [Tim Ferris's' four-hour workweek][4h-workweek], this is in parts taken from the dreamlining exercise (pages 57-63).

-The goal is to write down all of the dreams you have.
+The goal is to write down all the dreams you have.
 Everything you want to do, achieve, know, own - everything you _want_.
 Go for quantity first, we'll reduce it to quality later.
 The more the better.

 Go through the following hints step by step, and write down whatever comes to mind.
 Pause and stop at each hint for some time (at least half a minute).
 It's